Version 2, published January 2, 2024

 In addition to violating UW policies, some of the above uses may also violate generative AI providers’ policies and terms.

-Researchers who may need to enter higher risk data into a generative AI tool or service as part of their research programs should consult the policies referenced above.
-For additional guidance, researchers may contact Chief Technology Officer (CTO) Todd Shechter (firstname.lastname@example.org).
+Researchers who may need to enter any data other than public (low risk) into a generative AI tool or service as part of their research programs should consult the policies referenced above.
+For additional guidance, researchers may contact Chief Technology Officer (CTO) Todd Shechter (email@example.com).

 For uses of generative AI that are not prohibited, UW–Madison faculty, staff, students and affiliates can help protect themselves and others by choosing tools and services that exhibit the National Institute of Standards and Technology’s (NIST’s) characteristics of trustworthy AI.

-You can learn more about the benefits and risks of using ChatGPT and other generative AI tools by attending the summer 2023 “Exploring Artificial Intelligence @ UW–Madison” webinar series.
-Sponsored by the Division of Information Technology (DoIT) and the Data Science Institute, the series aims to provide a platform for experts and visionaries in the field of AI.
-Speakers will share their insights, research and experiences in the classroom, research lab and wider academic community.
+You can learn more about the benefits and risks of using ChatGPT and other generative AI tools by reviewing recordings of the summer 2023 “Exploring Artificial Intelligence @ UW–Madison” webinar series.
+Sponsored by the Division of Information Technology (DoIT) and the Data Science Institute, the series provided experts and visionaries in the field of AI an opportunity to share their insights, research and experiences in the classroom, research lab and wider academic community.

 Also instructive is the “Generative AI @ UW–Madison: Use & Policies” page.